 Library of Congress Genre/Form Terms for Library and Archival Materials (LCGFT) appear in the 655 fields of bibliographic records.
 These headings are identified by second indicator “7,” and subfield 2 with value “lcgft.”

-GPO adds LCGFTs to original and modified records for Congressionals, cartographic resources, audiovisual resources, and to any other records that describe works for which genre/form terms are appropriate.
+GPO began by adding LCGFTs to original and modified records for Congressionals, cartographic resources, and audiovisual resources.
+GPO now adds LCGFTs to any other records that describe resources for which genre/form terms are appropriate.
 These will be included in the OCLC master and local CGP records.
 For adapted records, any LCGFTs that do not control in OCLC will be removed from the local record (although retained in the OCLC master record).

 - Catalogers should review LCGFT authority records to ensure accurate application.
 Genre/form terms are searchable in the Subject Authority File by words/phrases and LCCNs (010) beginning with “gf,” and identifiable by Subject/thesaurus convention (040 ǂf) with “lcgft”: